Vishakis/JBG040-Group8-split4/README.md

 A release is essentially a snapshot of your repository taken at a specific time.
 Your future modifications are not going to affect this release.
 **Note that you are not allowed to update your old releases after the deadline.**
-For more information on releases, see the [GitHub releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) page.
+For more information on releases, see the GitHub releases page: https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases

 1. Make sure that your code is running without issues and that **everything is pushed to the main branch**.
 2. Head over to your repository and click on *Releases* (located at the right-hand side).
-3. Click on *Create a new release*.*
+3. Click on *Create a new release*.
 4. Click on *Choose a tag*.
 5. Fill in the textbox with **SprintX** where X is the current sprint number and press *Create new tag: SprintX*.
 6. Make sure that *Target: main* or *Target: master* (depending on your main/master branch) is selected, so that the code release will be based on your main branch.